RinaldoBenaccetta/isidom/readme.md

 ### $getHeight

-Return the Height in pixels of an HTMLElement.
+Returns the height in pixels of an HTMLElement.
 If no HTMLElement is specified, the height of the window is returned.

 #### Parameters